-This ecumenical SPIRITUAL ASSOCIATION of the COMPASSIONATE HEARTS of JESUS and MARY (CCHJM) is an on-line Religious Society, rooted in the Anglican tradition of Christianity, open to all, lay or ordained.* It offers members (Companions and Associates) resources from different Traditions to enable them to nurture a compassionate heart.
+This international, ecumenical SPIRITUAL ASSOCIATION of Companions and Associates of the COMPASSIONATE HEARTS of JESUS and MARY (CHJM) is an on-line Devotional Society, rooted in the Anglican tradition of Christianity open to all, lay or ordained.*

-Companions and Associates, believing themselves loved by God, see in the heart of Jesus that compassion which defines the nature of God.
+Believing that God is Love, Companions and Associates see in the Heart of Jesus that Compassion which reveals the Divine nature.
 They also see compassion in the heart of Mary as they recall the prophecy of Simeon when she presented her Son in the Temple: “a sword will pierce you own heart also.”
 She who stood at the foot of the Cross reminds us that the way of Compassion will involve suffering.

 COMPANIONS adopt a simple Rule of Life which includes spending time in silence before the Heart of Jesus, and reflecting on how they have lived out of His compassion.
 They also accept the value of the Sacrament of Confession in changing their hearts.

 ASSOCIATES, accepting the Aims and Purpose of the Association, promise to seek ways of fostering compassion in their hearts and live out of that charism.
 They do not undertake to observe the Rule of the Association but they do receive Compassion Quarterly, the publication of the online Association.

 COMPASSION has been defined as a feeling of pity, sympathy, and understanding for the suffering of others and a desire to help them.
 It is comprised of two Latin words: cum, meaning ‘with’ and passio, ‘suffer’ and lies at the heart of the Divine Nature (1) as realised by many of the world’s great religions.
 Yet it is an emotion that can be hard to express which is why all the great Faiths teach it as part of their practice.